 Astagraf XL (NDA 204096) is an oral dosage form (capsule) of tacrolimus developed as an ER formulation and intended for once-daily administration.
 The approved indication is for the prophylaxis of organ rejection in patients receiving a kidney transplant.
 Astagraf XL capsules are available in doses equivalent to 0.5, 1 or 5 mg of anhydrous tacrolimus.
-The Astagraf XL NDA is currently held by Astellas.
-The Agency summarizes below the relevant history of the NDA.
+The Astagraf XL any drug . . . composed wholly or partly of any kind of penicillin, streptomycin, chlortetracycline, chloramphenicol, bacitracin, or any other drug intended for human use containing any quantity of any chemical substance which is produced by a micro-organism and which has the capacity to inhibit or destroy micro-organisms in dilute solution (including a chemically synthesized equivalent of any such substance) or any derivative thereof.